Page Reviewed / Updated - January 02, 2020

 Co-payment amounts, sometimes shortened to co-pays, are a portion of a specific medical expense for which the consumer is responsible.
 This is different from SOC and Spend-Down because all medical expenses are considered in aggregate, while with co-payments, each procedure or medication will have a specific co-payment amount.

 If one thinks of Spend-Down and Share of Cost as a partial acceptance into Medicaid, then one can avoid them by being fully or unconditionally accepted into Medicaid.
 Qualifying for Medicaid unconditionally means the individual has income and assets less than the eligibility limits.
-In 2018, in most states for elderly persons requiring nursing home Medicaid or long-term Home and Community Based Services (HCBS) Medicaid, single applicants are limited to $2,250 in monthly income and $2,000 in assets, excluding their home and vehicle.
+In 2020, in most states, for elderly persons requiring nursing home Medicaid or long-term Home and Community Based Services (HCBS) via a Medicaid Waiver, single applicants are limited to $2,349 in monthly income and $2,000 in assets, excluding their primary home and vehicle.
+Please note that the income limit for long-term care, such as personal care assistance, through the regular state Medicaid program is generally lower than the income limit listed above.
 Details available here.

 There are multiple techniques used to lower one's income and assets to meet Medicaid’s eligibility limits while still preserving those assets for one's family.
-Read about qualified income trusts, which help lower one's countable income and funeral trusts which lower one's countable assets.
+Read about qualified income trusts, which may help lower one's countable income when the medically needy pathway is not available, and funeral trusts, which lower one's countable assets.